 Homey Yet Artful Vegetarian Fare

 Rainbow confetti-like strands of beets and carrots adorn the surface of the green moong dal chilla (lentil pancake) served with sweet mango pickle and raita (yogurt sauce).
 This colorful dish, like a Jackson Pollock painting, represents the artfulness of this casual, kosher-certified, vegetarian spot’s cooking.
 When it’s on the menu, try the South Indian Kerala thali, a platter including beets with spiced yogurt, cabbage with grated coconut and sweet ginger pickle, shallot curry with spices, pumpkin with spiced coconut paste, sweet roasted noodles in cardamom-infused milk, and more.
 House specialties include crispy potato-stuffed masala dosa (fried lentil and rice crêpe), samosa chaat (crushed samosas with chickpeas, chutneys, and yogurt), and sandwiches, such as the crave-worthy Snowman’s (akin to an Indian grilled cheese, with chutney and vegetables).
 Wash them down with homemade masala chai or the creamy, vegan golden latte (with turmeric, almonds, cashews, cardamom, and honey).
 In addition to offering an entirely vegetarian menu, Masala Kraft can accommodate vegan, gluten-free, and Jain diets (the latter is a Dharmic religion that forbids consuming meat, onions, garlic, and root vegetables).
-Instead of takeout, learn to prepare the 9-year-old restaurant’s creative dishes at one of its monthly cooking classes.
+Instead of takeout, learn to prepare the nine-year-old Indian restaurant’s creative dishes at one of its monthly cooking classes.

 View this post on Instagram

-A wall mural of the Taj Mahal reveals this restaurant’s focus: Moorish palace cuisine, such as mughlai biryani (long-grain basmati rice, chicken, dried fruit, nuts, and saffron).
+A wall mural of the Taj Mahal reveals this Indian restaurant’s focus: Moorish palace cuisine, such as mughlai biryani (long-grain basmati rice, chicken, dried fruit, nuts, and saffron).
 The menu includes more than 15 vegetarian entrées (such as avial, or eggplant, squash, and root vegetables in a coconut-curry sauce, and a textbook rendering of sag paneer, or spinach and Indian cheese) and gluten-free options.
 Opened in 2004, owner Mohammad Alam recently revamped the interior, opting for soothing pastels and a sit-down bar for cocktails.

 A Little Taste of Everything